Trinidad and Tobago

 *These indicators are *not* scored in the Open Budget Survey.

-- The survey is based on a questionnaire completed in each country by an independent budget expert:
+- The survey is based on a questionnaire completed in each country by an independent budget researcher:

 - To further strengthen the research, each country’s draft questionnaire is also reviewed by an anonymous independent expert.